ibm-cloud-docs/apiconnect/get_help.md

       - Region and customer service instance impacted
       - Component impacted: API Manager, API calls, Portal
       - URL where error is being seen
 	   - For Dedicated, identify the customer environment
 	   - For Reserved plan, use a prefix in the Subject field to indicate the version (such as v5, v2018 or v10) and provider-org.
-For example: \[v10 - providerOrg].
+For example: "[v10 providerOrg]".

    - For API Manager UI-based issues, additionally include: